Nontrivial bounds on extractable energy in quantum energy teleportation for gapped manybody systems with a unique ground state: Spectral Constraints and Bounds

 \section{Spectral Constraints and Bounds}

-We continue with the model defined in the previous section on the finite lattice $\Lambda$.
-We retain the assumptions regarding the Hamiltonian $H = \sum_{X \subset \Lambda} h_X$, specifically the uniform operator-norm bound $||h_X|| \leq J$ and the finite interaction range $r$.To derive specific bounds on the energy extraction, we introduce an additional spectral constraint.
+We continue with the model defined in Sec.~\ref{sec:framework} on the finite lattice $\Lambda$. {For any region $X\subset\Lambda$, we write $X^c:=\Lambda\setminus X$ for its complement.} We retain the assumptions regarding the Hamiltonian $H = \sum_{X \subset \Lambda} h_X$, specifically the uniform operator-norm bound $\|h_X\| \leq J$ and the finite interaction range {$R$}.
+To derive specific bounds on the energy extraction, we introduce an additional spectral constraint.
 We assume the Hamiltonian has a spectral gap $\Delta > 0$ separating the unique ground state energy $E_0=0$ from the first excited sector.
 We denote the ground-state density operator as $\omega = |G\rangle\langle G|$.

-Alice performs a POVM with Kraus operators $\{M_a\}_a$ supported only on a bounded region $A\subset\Lambda$.
-The Kraus operators satisfy $\sum_a M_a^\dagger M_a=\mathbb{I}_A$ and we assume the uniform operator-norm bound $\norm{M_a}\le m$ for all $a$.
+Alice performs a POVM with Kraus operators $\{M_a^{A}\}_a$ supported only on a bounded region $A\subset\Lambda$.
+The Kraus operators satisfy $\sum_a (M_a^{A})^\dagger M_a^{A}=\mathbb{I}_A$ and we assume the uniform operator-norm bound $\|M_a^{A}\|\le m$ for all $a$.
 We also assume outcome probabilities

 have a strictly positive minimum $p_{\min}>0$ (on a finite lattice this holds provided no Kraus operator corresponds to a zero Born probability).
-After the outcome $a$ is communicated to Bob, he applies a unitary $U_a$ supported only on region $B$, where $B$ is disjoint from $A$ and $d=\operatorname{dist}(A,B)>0$ denotes the separation.
-Restricting Bob to unitaries fulfills the requirement for our estimates in QET.
+After the outcome $a$ is communicated to Bob, he applies a unitary $U_a^{B}$ supported only on region $B$, where $B$ is disjoint from $A$ and $d=\operatorname{dist}(A,B)>0$ denotes the separation.

-Energetic bookkeeping: let $E_0=\tr[H\,\omega]$ be the ground state energy.
-The normalized post-measurement state for outcome $a$ is
+Energetic bookkeeping: the normalized post-measurement state for outcome $a$ is

 and after Bob's unitary the state is

 Define the average excess energies (relative to $E_0$)